-It is the policy of Solar Oil Enterprises Limited (the “Company”) to prohibit and actively prevent money laundering and any activity that facilitates money laundering or the funding of terrorist or criminal activities by complying with all applicable requirements under the Bank Secrecy Act (BSA) and its implementing regulations.
+It is the policy of Solar Oil Enterprises Pvt.
+Ltd. (the 'Company') to prohibit and actively prevent money laundering and any activity that facilitates money laundering or the funding of terrorist or criminal activities by complying with all applicable requirements under the Bank Secrecy Act (BSA) and its implementing regulations.

 Terrorist financing may not involve the proceeds of criminal conduct, but rather an attempt to conceal either the origin of the funds or their intended use, which could be for criminal purposes.
 Legitimate sources of funds are a key difference between terrorist financiers and traditional criminal organizations.
 In addition to charitable donations, legitimate sources include foreign government sponsors, business ownership and personal employment.
 Although the motivation differs between traditional money launderers and terrorist financiers, the actual methods used to fund terrorist operations can be the same as or similar to methods used by other criminals to launder funds.
 Funding for terrorist attacks does not always require large sums of money and the associated transactions may not be complex.